jitsem/my_mini_compiler/README.md

 ## Intro

 A mini compiler, written in rust.
-Still deciding what to compile to.
+Compiles a mini c-like scripting language to actual C code.
-Currently C...
+Just for fun...

 ## Features